glennneiger/rapid-io-android/README.md

 [JavaDoc](https://rapid-sdk.github.io/android/)

 ## Build
+## Publishing
-`./gradlew install` - deploy to local Maven Repository `./gradlew generateReleaseJavadoc` - generates sdk API reference to `/docs` directory
+`./gradlew install` - deploy to local Maven Repository `./gradlew bintrayUpload` - deploy to jCenter using Bintray API (for this to work you need to have Bintray API key set as an environment variable named `RAPID_BINTRAY_API_KEY`)

+### Version name
+Library version name is always based on the last Git tag name in current branch

+## Documentation
+`./gradlew generateReleaseJavadoc` - generates sdk API reference to `/docs` directory

 ## Changelog